vktrrdk/TraceFlow-UI/nfAnalysisUI/README.md

-# TODO

- - [ ] **remove empty columns from list** - or show possibility to disable certain columns
- - [ ] how do we get information about current non-submitted processes/tasks?
- - [ ] more generic handling of traces --> also use meta
- - [ ] check router history - how to add "back-button" ?
- - [ ] adjust layout
- - [ ] adjust naming function

 # Current work
 - [x] fix bugs regarding filters (multiselect)
 - [x] refactor: **autoselect enabled - multiple parts need update**: process progress list and metrics not updated regardless of polling